 The Network will currently be open to anyone in the UK.
 Groups may want to coordinate local or regional meetings and activities.

 There will be three meetings for the Network each year to communicate, learn, and make decisions together.
-We would like the locations of the meetings to vary so they are not always in London.
+The locations of the meetings will vary so they are not always in London.